WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 Users can:

-- Explore global sales trends over time
+- Filter by platform
+- Filter by genre
-- Compare sales across different regions
+- Compare regional sales
-- Analyse platform and publisher performance
+- Explore publisher performance
-- Identify the best-selling games
+- View the top-selling games
-- Explore the most popular genres
-- Use interactive filters to investigate the data

 ---

 ## 🎯 Business Questions